umran/apify/README.md

 ## Introduction

-Apify generates GraphQL CRUD APIs that are tightly coupled with mongodb, via mongoose, as a primary store, optionally redis, among others as a cache store, and elasticsearch as a full-text search engine.
-Apify exposes a simple configuration interface that is designed to combine configuration options for mongoose, graphql schemas and elasticsearch mappings.
-Apify thus effectively reduces the configuration complexity of backends that rely on mongodb, elasticsearch and graphql to a single configuration file under a universal syntax.
+Apify generates GraphQL CRUD APIs that are tightly coupled with MongoDB, via Mongoose, as a primary store, optionally Redis, among others as a cache store, and Elasticsearch as a full-text search engine.
+Apify exposes a simple configuration interface that is designed to combine configuration options for Mongoose, GraphQL schemas and Elasticsearch mappings.
+Apify thus effectively reduces the configuration complexity of backends that rely on MongoDB, Elasticsearch and GraphQL to a single configuration file under a universal syntax.

-For each collection level document that is defined, Apify automatically creates the relevant collection in mongodb along with its elasticsearch mappings.
+For each collection level document that is defined, Apify automatically creates the relevant collection in MongoDB along with its Elasticsearch mappings.
 It also defines GraphQL endpoints for each collection that allow CRUD operations as well as full-text search to be performed on documents right out of the box.

 ## Defining Document Schemas

-Defining document schemas is the first major step in setting up the server.
+Defining document schemas is the first and the most crucial step towards setting up the server.
 Documents are defined as javascript objects that have the properties: `class` and `fields`.

 The `fields` property is an object that contains all of the fields of the document, which in turn contain information relevant to validation and search indexing.